richardtml/dstools-ar/README.md

 ## Run

-Each dataset has a `Snakefile`, to run the whole preprocess enter to its directory and execute:
+Each dataset has a `snakefile`, to run the whole preprocess enter to its directory and execute:

 ```bash